 Dave McKean beautifully handles the villains as Batman travels throughout the long corridors.
 Clayface is like something out of a nightmare, he slithers across the page, it’s like a horror movie and as Batman barely escapes we get a full run of the rogues gallery.

 They’re all painted as demons, sadistic creatures from the darkness.

 Throughout we get flashes of Amadeus Arkham and it’s revealed that he is treating the man who killed his wife and daughter, sadistically he murders him and it’s revealed that Amadeus murdered his mother and just believed that he was helping her.
 Insanity is his inheritance.

-I have a theory that Amadeus might even be The Joker, the characters exist in different centuries but Joker hears laughter, finds a card from his pack, he built the mad how, constantly talks about April fools day (one of Joker’s main jokes throughout) and gets déjà vu when viewing a clown fish.
+I have a theory that Amadeus might even be The Joker, the characters exist in different centuries but Amadeus hears laughter throughout the Asylum Halls, finds a card Joker Card, builds the mad house, constantly talks about April fools day (one of Joker’s main jokes throughout) and gets déjà vu when viewing a clown fish.
 He also envisions a giant bat that haunts his mother.
 Maybe Amadeus is a hallucination of The Joker, what is going on in the clowns mind whilst Batman traverses the twisted environment.